 By Nikita Espangel

 Many farmers in Bopha affected areas have found their taro patches and other crops rotting due to saltwater flooding along the coasts.
 These farmers relied heavily on their crops not only for subsistence but also as a major source if not the only source of income.
-The Bopha Relief Committee (BRC), buy in efforts to seek assistance for the farmers, this received help from a federally funded program, the Workforce Investment Act (WIA), to help farmers facing this issue.
+The Bopha Relief Committee (BRC), in efforts to seek assistance for the farmers, received help from a federally funded program, the Workforce Investment Act (WIA), to help farmers facing this issue.

 In BRC’s initial assessment, $800,000 worth of taro has been reportedly damaged.
 BRC’s agricultural assessment team led by Thomas Taro multiplied the average amount of taro produced per unit area by the price per pound of taro to arrive at the amount.
 He points this estimate is still quite conservative.
 It does not include unmonitored transactions between people and to restaurants.
 Taro is also used to make other packaged food items at the market.
 These prices are also not included in the estimate.